CAMongrel/UnrealReplayServer/README.md

 (The C++ functions mentioned on that page may also provide you with more control over the process).

-You should record at least 10 or more seconds, otherwise you won't see much when you replay the recording (because it's already finished, before the level has come up properly).
+You should record at least 10 or more seconds, otherwise you won't see much when you replay the recording (because it's already finished before the level has come up properly).

 ## Enhancements